cdapio/cdap/examples/Purchase/README.rst

 You start a Continuuity Reactor, deploy the app, and then run the example by injecting sentence entries into the app.

-As you do so, you can query the app to see the results of its processing of the sentences.
+Then you can start the workflow that builds purchase histories, and after that is finished, you can use SQL queries to explore the results.

 When finished, stop the Application as described below.